tilburgsciencehub/website/content/building-blocks/analyze-data/regression-discontinuity/fuzzy-example.md

 <img src = "../images/fuzzy4.png" width="400">
 </p>

-The output shows that around 27% (0.269) of students whose scores are above the cutoff are more likely to enroll in post-secondary education, jumping from around 50% enrollment below the cutoff to around 77% above the cutoff, as visible in the graph.
+The output shows that around 27\% (0.269) of students whose scores are above the cutoff are more likely to enroll in post-secondary education, jumping from around 50\% enrollment below the cutoff to around 77\% above the cutoff, as visible in the graph.

-In [Fuzzy RDD](https://tilburgsciencehub.com/building-blocks/analyze-data/regression-discontinuity/fuzzy-rdd/), we defined the formula for the Fuzzy RD parameter: {{<katex>}}\tau_{FRD} = \tau_{Y}/\tau_{D}{{</katex>}}
+In [Fuzzy RDD](/fuzzy/designs), we defined the formula for the Fuzzy RD parameter: {{<katex>}}\tau_{FRD} = \tau_{Y}/\tau_{D}{{</katex>}}

 Thus, we can calculate $\tau_{FRD}$ by taking the ratio $0.269/0.625 = 0.4304$.
-This means that receiving the subsidy results in a 43% increase in the probability of enrolling in post-secondary education for students who are compliers.
+This means that receiving the subsidy results in a 43\% increase in the probability of enrolling in post-secondary education for students who are compliers.

+{{% summary %}}
+In this building block, a practical, hands-on example of the Fuzzy RDD methodology is explored.

+In the next [building block](/local/randomization) in the series on regression discontinuity, the local randomization approach is explained, that augments the traditional continuity-based RD design by considering the running variable as quasi-randomized within a specific bandwidth surrounding the cutoff.

+{{% /summary %}}

 ## See also
 [A Practical Introduction to Regression Discontinuity Designs: Extensions - Cattaneo, Idrobo & Titiunik (2023)](https://rdpackages.github.io/references/Cattaneo-Idrobo-Titiunik_2023_CUP.pdf)